rampal-punia/python-tutorials/1_getting_started/2_why_python.md

 # Why Python?

-As we have discussed there are many programming languages out there.
+As we have already discussed, there are many programming languages out there.
 So, the question arises, why one should choose to learn Python?

 According to [Python docs](https://docs.python.org/3/tutorial/index.html):